VAT | 13. January 2023

 Collection and reporting of data on cross-border payments and their beneficiaries (in force from 1 January 2024)

-In addition, payment service providers must keep electronic records of cross-border payments and their recipients and report this information to the tax authorities for persons who have received more than 25 cross-border payments in three months.
+In addition, payment service providers must keep electronic records of cross-border payments and their recipients and report this information to the tax authorities for individuals who have received more than 25 cross-border payments in three months.

 This information must be reported electronically quarterly by the end of the month following the reporting quarter.
 The corresponding template for reporting will be included in the regulations for applying the VAT Act, and this obligation will apply from 1 January 2024.